sathiyaraj-sridhar/percona-xtradb-cluster/wiki/dev-environment.md

 openssl x509 -req -in source/cert/client-req.pem -days 3600 -CA source/cert/ca.pem -CAkey source/cert/ca-key.pem -set_serial 01 -out source/cert/client-cert.pem
 ```

-## Run PXC
+## Run Percona XtraDB Cluster

-It is good practice to store configurable variables in the `.env` file and use this file when bringing up the container using Docker Compose.
+It is considered good practice to store configuration settings in environment variables and inject these variable values from the shell into **Docker Compose** configuration at runtime.

-**Step 1:** Add an environment variable file.
+**Step 1:** Store configurations as environment variables in a file.

 - Open a new file.